Singuttara Hill: Tapussa and Bhallika

 Two pious merchant brothers from the Mon country of Lower Burma, Tapussa and Bhallika (တပုဿ၊ ဘလ္လိက), met the Buddha in northern India soon after he had attained enlightenment, and were entrusted with eight sacred hair relics.
 The two brothers are recorded as the first lay disciples of the Buddha.
 The Buddha told them the relics should be enshrined in their own land on Singuttara hill, where relics of three previous Buddhas already rested.
 The Buddha then explained to them the origin of the hill's name: ages before, it was the home of a giant centipede who devoured elephants and piled their tusks (Pali singa) high (Pali uttara) on the peak.
-Tupassa and Bhallika would know they had found Singuttara when they found a tree trunk balancing on a peak in such a way that neither end touched the ground.
+Tapussa and Bhallika would know they had found Singuttara when they found a tree trunk balancing on a peak in such a way that neither end touched the ground.

 The Convention of Sule

 The brothers returned to Lower Burma (Okkalapa) and presented the hairs to the pious King of Okkalapa.
 Although the King searched diligently for the hill for three years, he was unable to locate it.
 Eventually Sakra, a deity of Vedic origins, took pity on the king and cleared the jungle from the hill.
 Sakra could not, however, identify for Okkalapa the exact spot where the relics were to be enshrined.
-It was because he was only 36 million years old, and therefore did not remember the visits of the earlier Buddhas (which, according to Buddhist cosmology, happened eons in the past).
+This was because he was only 36 million years old, and therefore did not remember the visits of the earlier Buddhas (which, according to Buddhist cosmology, happened eons in the past).
 Okkalapa therefore asked local nats (spirits) if they could remember.
 Fortunately the oldest of the nats, Sule, recalled once trying to eat one of the Buddhas.
 But he had learned the Dhamma and was no longer a cannibal.
 Ashamed of his earlier acts and eager to earn merit, Sule led the king and the brothers to the correct spot, the relics were recovered, and the first Shwedagon pagoda was built on the spot.